Katie Alice Greer: Biography

 Greer was born in New Baltimore, Michigan.
-She moved to Washington, D.C., in 2006 to study at the American University, from where she graduated with a degree in political science.
-In 2020 she relocated to Los Angeles.
+She moved to Washington, D.C., in 2006 to study at the American University, from which she graduated with a degree in political science.

 In 2012 she formed the post-punk band Priests together with Daniele Daniele (drums), G.L.
 Jaguar (guitar) and Taylor Mulitz (bass), with herself on vocals.
 Their 2017 full length debut Nothing Feels Natural made several of that year's best album release lists.
 In 2019 Priests went on an indefinite hiatus.

 Also in 2012, she and the other members of Priests founded the record label Sister Polygon Records, initially as a platform for the band's own releases.
 The label has since been home to a constellation of emerging acts from the DC, Maryland and Virginia area.

 From 2012 to 2014 she also collaborated with Ian Svenonius as a vocalist on his project Chain & the Gang.
 Results from the collaboration were the two albums In Cool Blood (2012) and Minimum Rock N Roll (2014).
 She has also directed music videos, both for Priests and for other artists.

 Greer has been releasing solo material since 2015, under her acronym KAG.
 Contrasting with Priests, her solo material has been described as more lo-fi art pop.
-In 2018 she released a full cover of Dixie Chicks 1999 album Fly, the reason for this being on the one hand that she describes herself as a "huge Dixie Chicks fan", on the other that she wanted to get out of her creative comfort zone.
+In 2018 she released a full cover of the Dixie Chicks 1999 album Fly, the reason for this being on the one hand that she describes herself as a "huge Dixie Chicks fan", and, on the other that she wanted to get out of her creative comfort zone.